Bhavana851/python/README.md

-This repository has most of the basic operations on python.
+This repository has most of the basic code operations programs in  python.